 AAB at Higher in one sitting and AB at Advanced Higher (we do not count the Higher and Advanced Higher in the same subject).

 Pass the IB Diploma with a total of at least 35 points, with three Higher Level subjects at 665.
 Note the total point score of 35 includes TOK/EE.

 35 points overall with three Higher Level subjects at 665

 45 Level 3 credits: 33 must be from units awarded at Distinction, with the remaining Level 3 credits at Merit

 This programme, wholly taught within our department, combines the study of religion with work in ethics and philosophy.
 We aim to provide you with detailed knowledge of at least two strands of religion; understanding of key problems in the philosophical analysis of religious concepts; and knowledge of problems in theoretical ethics.
 You will have the opportunity to study ethical and religious concepts philosophically in the context of literature, film and history.

 We strongly believe that teaching and research should be closely related.
-All teaching members of staff are therefore research-active, many enjoying international reputations as leaders in their fields.
-Our commitment to original research means that we can introduce students to new discoveries in areas as diverse as priesthood and cult in ancient Israel; mysticism; political Islam and the state; the relationship between philosophy and literature, and between moral and aesthetic value; and religion and politics, in particular nationalism, ethnicity and global networks.
+All our teaching staff are research-active, many enjoying international reputations as leaders in their fields.
+Our commitment to original research means that we can introduce students to advances and emerging ideas across a diverse range of fields being explored by our staff.

 STRUCTURE OF PROGRAMMES & ASSESSMENT